 Brisbane residential areas have parking rules in place to ensure parked or stopped vehicles do not affect local access or traffic flow.
-Parking illegally can be frustrating for neighbours and the community.
-Residents are often prevented from accessing their home or local area.
+Parking illegally can be frustrating for neighbours and the community who may be prevented from accessing their home or local area.
 If vehicles are illegally parked, Council can help.

 Understanding where vehicles are allowed to park can help you work out whether there is illegal parking in your area.